 - 20 drops of carrot seed essential oil (optional, for varicose veins, not pain relief)

-- 40 drops lavender essential oil (optional, but recommended)
+- 40 drops lavender essential oil (optional, for soothing scent)

 - several drops of Blue Chamomile Essential Oil (optional) (Where to buy)

-- 140 drops (about 1/2 bottle) of Tei Fu Essential Oil Blend (Where to buy)
+- 140 drops (about 1/2 bottle) of Tei Fu Essential Oil Blend (essential to the recipe) (Where to buy)

-Remove from heat and add carrot seed essential oil, lavender essential oil, blue chamomile essential oil and Tei Fu Essential Oil Blend.
-Pour into small jars or tins (I buy from Mountain Rose Herbs or Specialty Bottle) or a small jelly jar and cap immediately to ensure essential oils don’t evaporate out.
+Remove from heat and stir in the carrot seed essential oil, lavender essential oil, blue chamomile essential oil and Tei Fu Essential Oil Blend.

 Let cool and use wherever/whenever you have aches, pains, bruises, varicose veins, headache, muscle strain, etc.

 Hopefully, a few of you can use this recipe, or one like it, to bless someone you love with a balm to help ease a bit of their aches and pains.
 (P.S.
 But don’t forget to save some for yourself!)

 Please note: Each person is unique in their situation and body makeup and metabolism.
 While I did careful research to ensure that none of these ingredients would interact with any of the meds that my dad is on, that does not mean that they are safe for you.
 Check with a qualified medical professional if you have any questions or concerns about use of this product, especially if you are elderly, pregnant, nursing or on any medication.
 While this site does its best to provide useful information for others, any reliance you place on such information is strictly at your own risk and not a substitute for medical, legal, or any other professional advice of any kind.
 Some links in this post are affiliate links, which helps support this site and keeps it ad-free.
 Thank you! :)

 If you enjoyed learning how to make this aches and pains balm, be sure to sign up for my newsletter (HERE) to get my best herbal projects, soap ideas, and DIY body care recipes sent straight to your inbox, once every month or so.
 (No spam ever, unsubscribe at any time!)